kaiser-chris/gate-mod/README.md

 Below are wishes for the future that are currently unrealistic because of engine and time limitations.

- - Add planet of Eitov as fully playable world to the game
+ - Add the planet of Eitov as a fully playable world to the game
    - Not as a replacement but both planets at once
    - With fog of war mechanic like EU4